Enchantingly historic Ochsenfurt

 From the church square and the row of half-timbered houses to the right, follow the main street and you will come directly to the red building, the "New Town Hall".

 The choir of the Spitalkirche, now known as the Kreuzkirche, which has undergone several structural changes, was built at the turn of the 15th and 16th centuries.
 Next to it is the hospital, which has essentially been preserved to this day since it was rebuilt in 1551.
 To the west is the courtyard of honour, which is closed off to the north by arcades with a half-timbered corridor on the upper floor - today a popular backdrop for cultural events.
 Above the staircase to the church, a beautiful late Gothic relief stands out in the tympanum, the richly decorated arch above the door.
 Four finely crafted scenes, each framed by an ogee arch, depict St Elisabeth of Thuringia and her works of mercy.
 The choir of the church, which has been altered several times, was built in 1499 and has a delicate, net-shaped ribbed vault with angel heads in the apexes.
-During a renovation of the church in 1961, a fresco dated 1449 was discovered on the left side wall, which depicts the Way of the Cross of Jesus in vivid colours.
+During a renovation of the church in 1961, a fresco dated 1449 was discovered on the left side wall, which depicts the Way of the Cross of Jesus in bright colours.

 Spitalgasse